0-1CxH/ray-launcher/README.md

 ## Introduction

+Start ray cluster and migrate from local classes with minimum amount of code.

+## Updates

+- v1.1.0: `RemoteModule` provides the wrap for fast converting local class to ray remote class
+- v1.0.1: fixed problem of exiting with 1 node
+- v1.0.0: `ClusterLauncher` that wraps dirty scripts and spin waits on multi nodes

+## Features

+### `ClusterLauncher`

 This ray cluster launcher wraps the following steps internally:

 - run `ray start` commands on head and worker noodes